argonautproject/provider-directory/pages/_includes/capstatements.md

 **Summary of Argonaut Provider search criteria**

 Specific client search capabilities are described in detail below in each of the resource sections.
-When a Server returns a PractitionerRole, Location, or Organization, an Endpoint MAY be included.
-The client application must handle when all resources are included, and must be able to retrieve when not included.
+When a Server returns a PractitionerRole, Location, or Organization, an Endpoint **MAY** be included.
+The client application **SHALL** properly process a bundle when all resources are included, and be able to retrieve the Endpoint resource when not included.

 #### Resource  Details: